 The Board has incorporated the federal amendments into the appropriate segments of the UIC regulations.
 We have done so with the deviations from the text of the federal amendments that are necessary to conform the requirements to the Illinois regulations.
-While USEPA used its "user-friendly" format for the federal rule, which the Board has converted to a more traditional direct format, while still retaining the substance of the federal rules.
+For example, USEPA used its "user-friendly" format for the federal rule.
+The Board has converted that format to a more traditional direct format, while still retaining the substance of the federal rules.
 As a result, the volume of deviations from the literal text of the federal amendments is greater than normal for an identical-in-substance proceeding.
-Persons interested in the substance of the underlying federal action should refer to the notices that appeared in the December 7 and 16, 1999, and February 2, 2000 issues of the Federal Register.
-The tables that begin at page 12 of this opinion outline the deviations that the Board has made in adapting the text of the federal amendments.
+Persons interested in the substance of the underlying federal action should refer to the notices that appeared in the December 7 and 16, 1999, and

+February 2, 2000 issues of the Federal Register.
+The tables that begin at page 14 of this opinion outline the deviations that the Board has made in adapting the text of the federal amendments.

-A few of the issues raised during the course of adapting the federal rules for incorporation into the Illinois rules warrant specific mention in this discussion.
+Several issues raised during the course of adapting the federal rules for incorporation into the Illinois rules warrant specific discussion.
 Most of these relate to the groundwater protection aspects of the rule.
-These are specifically the following: (1) the federal names given required elements of the State program do not directly correlate with the names used in Illinois law; (2) various segments of the rules refer to federal requirements imposed on the State and not on regulated entities; (3) other segments of the rules impose requirements on regulated entities depending on the status of the State program; and (4) certain requirements clearly do not apply to entities in Illinois by their own terms.
+They are as follows: (1) the federal names given required elements of the State program do not directly correlate with the names used in Illinois law; (2) various segments of the rules refer to federal requirements imposed on the State and not on regulated entities; (3) other segments of the rules impose requirements on regulated entities depending on the status of the State program; and (4) certain requirements clearly do not apply to entities in Illinois by their own terms.
 Other issues relate instead to the structure and content of the rules and have nothing to do with the groundwater protection aspects.